As a true island lover I am a big fan of Greece, and since I only visited 2 Greek islands so far, I still have 5,998 to go!

 As we had a car we explored a lot and found out that Kos has much more to offer than the more touristic capital.
 Although we loved the archeological sites and town squares of Kos, I can certainly recommend going out by bike, car, buggy or even cycle to see more of the island.

-See some of our favourite spots on the island through many of our own pics in this gallery:
+See some of our favourite spots on the island through many of our own pics:

 Highlights of Kos